fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     charge its cost.
 As it can be seen above, just calculating each point's density isn't the whole part, as I also need to divide everyone by the total number of points :math:`n`, and then sum them all.
 The problem is that, if the number of points its big enough, the individual densities will be really low, and that would not be a problem for a 32-bit precision float framebuffer, but that is
-    *definetely* a problem for a 8-bit integer framebuffer, as small enough values will simply underflow and disappear.
+    *definitely* a problem for a 8-bit integer framebuffer, as small enough values will simply underflow and disappear.
 That issue is currently under investigation, and some solutions have already being presented, as I will show in the **Objectives in Progress** section.